Goldsmiths Laurie Grove baths Grade II listed

 Listed Buildings mobile app

-To learn more about mobile development I recently built a simple Android app that shows the location of the nearest historic building to the phone.
-Historic being defined in the technical sense of a building officially ‘listed’ as of architectural or historic significance.
+I recently built a simple Android app that shows the location of the nearest historic building to the phone.
+This was partly to learn more about mobile development, but I’ve also always been interested in architecture and old buildings.
+Historic here being defined in the technical sense of a building officially ‘listed’ as of architectural or historic significance.
 The geographic coverage, at least initially, is England as listing is done separately across the nations of the UK.
 As far as I know this has not been done before.

 The app allows you to find the nearest listed building overall and by type: Grade I the highest level of listing, Grade II* and Grade II (by far the most common type of list designation).

 1. Nearest listed building This shows the location of the nearest listed building on the map with a marker.
-The grade can be selected from the drop down.
+The grade type searched for can be selected from the drop

-The app had two modes that it can switch between:
+The app has two modes that it can switch between:

 If you click on a marker then press the Get info button the app takes you through to the official Historic England listing entry or the Wikipedia page depending on the type of marker selected.
-Pressing the button Back to Main from the web page sends you back to the Main screen mode.
+Pressing the button Back to Main from the web page takes you back to the map.

 2. Data that the app uses/Data protection

-To identify the nearest listed buildings the app accesses the location of the phone.
+To identify the nearest listed buildings the app accesses the phone’s location.
 It will prompt for permission to access this data the first time you use the app.
 When the app is in use the location data is sent outside the phone to three places (and on three occasions):

 Google: This is to plot your location on Google Maps.
 This will be happening anyway on an Android phone.